Skip to Content

 What to Do if a Driver Refuses to Share Insurance Information in Florida

-After a car accident, it is expected that the drivers involved in the accident will speak to each other to exchange insurance information.
-While it is true that Florida is a “no-fault” state that requires drivers to turn their own insurance after an accident, there is still a valid reason to exchange information with another driver.
-For example, if your insurance cannot cover expenses incurred due to the accident, the victim may have to pursue a claim against the negligent motorist’s insurance company.
-That is why it is important to consider the following steps when a driver refuses to share insurance information after a car wreck.
+After a car accident in Florida, it is expected that the drivers involved in the accident will speak to each other to exchange insurance information.
+While it is true that Florida is a “no-fault” state that requires drivers to turn to their own insurance after an accident, you must still exchange information with another driver.

 Avoid a Confrontation with the Other Driver

-If the driver that struck your vehicle refuses to cooperate with attempts to exchange information, you should avoid a confrontation with them.
+If the driver that struck your vehicle refuses to cooperate with attempts to exchange information, avoid a confrontation with them.
 Trying to force a driver to provide insurance information could lead to a possibly violent incident.
-Instead, you should gather as much information about the driver of the vehicle and the type of vehicle they are operating.
-For example, you may be able to gather the following information without speaking to the driver:
+Instead, you should gather as much information about the vehicle’s driver and the type of vehicle they are operating.

 • The make and model of the vehicle